paragi/php-io/README.md

 - io_ioctl: Driver specific control function for common interfaces.
 - io_ioctl_raw: Driver specific binary control function access.
 (Not in Safe_mode)

+## Install
+Binarys are available at https://github.com/paragi/PHP-IO-bin/tree/master

+If you want to complie the extension to linux:

+Install depandencies.

+Find your PHP vsersion:

+    php -v
+    // PHP 7.2.15.....

+Install PHP delevoper package:

+    sudo apt-get install php7.2-dev

+Compile extension:

+    make install

+On other systems, you have to compile the files into a PHP library file and place it in the extension directory.
+That is if the code is compatible, which is not guaranteed.

 # Changes
 * 0.6.3 File locking added.